A chemical cloud or cancerous growth

 XXBy my failed attempt at intervention —

-With the logo of some U.S. fashion brand,
+With the logo of some Western fashion house,

 XXOne of the maniacally grinning monsters